ppresto/aws-consul-arch/quickstart/2hcp-2eks-2ec2/README.md

-# Arch 1: Multi-Region HCP Clusters (us-west-2, us-east-1), EKS clusters, and EC2
+# Multi-Region HCP Clusters (us-west-2, us-east-1), EKS clusters, and EC2
 This configuration creates 2 HCP clusters in different regions.
 Each region has multiple VPCs hosting different services (EKS, EC2).
 These VPCs are connected using a local transit gateways.
 Finally, the 2 transit gateways are peered across regions with the proper routing configured to allow the Consul service mesh to extend across regions.

 ## Pre Reqs